Xianshou: Description

-More recent study of Xianshou suggests that, like the closely related Maiopatagium and Vilevolodon, it may have had a patagia and the ability to glide.
+More recent study of Xianshou suggests that, like the closely related Maiopatagium and Vilevolodon, it may have had a patagium and the ability to glide.
 No patagium is preserved in Xianshou fossils, but the morphology of the limbs and pes is most similar to those of extant gliding mammals.

 Phylogeny

 The following phylogenetic analysis was recovered by the description of Xianshou.